minond/aping/README.md

 `aping` - lets you easily create api clients.

+#### installing

+haven't published this to npm yet, will do so after I get more tests and the api is finalized. if you do want to install it, however, you can do so using the github repo: `npm install minond/aping`

+#### tests

+clone the repo and run `make test`

 #### example

 here's an example of a client for the Github api that lets you download repo